Juvenile Sex Offenders

 Florida is one of the many states that participate in this act; if the state were to opt out of this law, it would lose 10% of its Byrne Justice Assistance Grant funding.
 The law is unlikely to change.
 Juveniles who face charges for sexual offenses could lose their ability to enroll in higher education, live where they would like, or even find employment.
-An attorney who advocates for juveniles accused of sex offenses should familiarize himself with the case as early as possible to potentially be able to seal the child’s records upon the conclusion of the case.
-With over 25 years of experience defending juvenile sex offenders in Palm Beach County, Brian Gabriel will do what it takes to fight the charges at hand.
+An juvenile sex offender attorney should familiarize himself with the case as early as possible to potentially be able to seal the child’s records upon the conclusion of the case.
+With over 30 years of experience defending juvenile sex offenders in Palm Beach County, juvenile sex offender attorney Brian Gabriel will do what it takes to fight the charges at hand.

-Speak with a West Palm Beach Juvenile Sex Crimes Lawyer Immediately
+Speak with a West Palm Beach Juvenile Sex Offender Lawyer Immediately

 Each second contemplating you or your child’s future after an arrest for a sexual offense is time a dedicated juvenile sex offender attorney could spend filing motions and communicating with the district attorney to fight for justice for you or your child.
 Schedule a free consultation online or call The Law Office of Gabriel & Gabriel at 561-622-5575.